 Key business strategies and technology elements of contemporary electronic commerce.
 Covers Web design and interactions between Web pages and databases.
-Prerequisite: professional program business student majoring in Computer Information Systems or

-Accountancy.
-Prerequisite with a grade of "C" (2.00) or higher: CIS 360
+See CIS Note 1.
+Prerequisite: professional program business student majoring in Computer Information Systems or Accountancy, Prerequisite with a grade of "C" (2.00) or higher: CIS 360.

 CIS 430 Networks and Distributed Systems.
-(3) fall and spring
+(3)

 Advanced topics such as communications protocols, distributed systems, and client-server systems; applications based on platforms such as networked UNIX.
 Fee.
+See CIS Note 1.
 Prerequisites with a grade of "C" (2.00) or higher: ACC 330; CIS 340; professional program business student majoring in Computer Information Systems.
 Pre- or corequisite with a grade of "C" (2.00) or higher: CIS 360.